 Gender Pay Gap Report

 At SLR we recognise there is an issue within our industry concerning the disproportionate number of women in senior managerial positions compared with men in these roles.
-With the new mandatory requirements for all UK businesses with at least 250 employees to publish their gender pay gap calculations, we see an opportunity to address this disparity and build on the steps as are already taking towards developing more diverse teams.
+With the mandatory requirements for all UK businesses, with at least 250 employees, to publish their gender pay gap calculations, we see an opportunity to address this disparity and build on the steps as are already taking towards developing more diverse teams.

 About the Gender Pay Report

-As part of the UK Government’s approach to achieving gender equality, all UK employers with more than 250 employees must collect and publish data on the difference between their average salaries for men and women, as of 05 April 2017.
-This report covers:
+As part of the UK Government’s approach to achieving gender equality, all UK employers with more than 250 employees must collect and publish data on the difference between their average salaries for men and women.

 - the mean and median gender pay gap